wangziqi2013/wangziqi2013.github.io/_posts/2019-03-19-hardware-supported-persist-obj-addr-xlat.markdown

 First, the correctness of load-store reordering cannot be guaranteed if the LSQ uses VA, because the instruction bypasses VA generation, and the hardware only knows PA.
 If a load instruction using composite pointer is after a store instruction to the same VA using a volatile pointer, the load instruction may fail to observe the value written by the latter, because the LSQ may fail to recognize that they access the same part of the memory and miss the load forwarding.
+Second, if region ID is directly mapped to physical addresses, the tag size must be larger than the one in region ID to VA design.
+This is because the underlying physical address on NVM address space may not be consecutive.
+This design actually maps region ID and page offset from the beginning of the region to a physical page.
+Based on the same reason, more mapping entries are actually needed, because now every page in the NVM region requires a mapping, instead of every opened object.